Emergence of transient reverse fingers during radial displacement of a shear-thickening fluid: Conclusions

+The magnitude of the normal stresses generated in viscoelastic fluids such as in emulsions~\cite{foamsn} and polymeric solutions~\cite{polym} are strongly dependent on their individual internal microstructures.
+In order to thoroughly investigate the relation between normal stresses, sample microstructures and morphologies of interfacial displacement patterns, it would be interesting to systematically perform displacement experiments with different materials and externally imposed shear profiles.

-In a significant advance to our previous work~\cite{PALAK2021127405} where we proposed different experimental protocols for controlling interfacial instabilities during the miscible displacement of shear-thinning cornstarch suspensions, we report here the first experimental observation of reverse fingers at the outer interface between a highly sheared CS suspension and air during miscible displacement of the suspension by water.
+In a significant advance to our previous work~\cite{PALAK2021127405} where we proposed different experimental protocols for controlling interfacial instabilities during the miscible displacement of shear-thinning cornstarch suspensions, we report here the first experimental observation of reverse fingers at the outer interface between a highly sheared CS suspension and air during miscible displacement of the former by water.
 Since displacement efficiency~\cite{shokri} depends on the morphologies of the inner and outer interfaces, we observe a sharp decrease in sweep efficiency due to the generation of reverse fingers at the outer interface.
-The role of shear-dependent rheology in determining the morphologies of interfacial patterns formed during the displacement of a more viscous fluid by a less viscous one is of fundamental and practical interest.
-Besides being fascinating from a fluid mechanics point of view, the understanding of interfacial instabilities can be useful in many areas such as hydrology~\cite{Hydrology}, oil recovery by water flooding~\cite{oilrecovery}, in enhancing the mixing of fluids~\cite{PhysRevLett.106.194502,Soltanian2017}, while fabricating structured soft materials~\cite{Marthelot2018} and in the control of dendritic growth morphologies in rechargeable batteries~\cite{dendrite}.
-The present work can also have useful implications in cementing processes involving the removal of drilling mud and its substitution with cement slurries~\cite{cement}.
+The role of shear-dependent rheology in the formation of interfacial patterns during the displacement of a more viscous fluid by a less viscous one is of fundamental and practical interest.
+Besides being fascinating from a fluid mechanics point of view, the understanding of interfacial instabilities can be useful in many areas such as hydrology~\cite{Hydrology}, oil recovery by water flooding~\cite{oilrecovery}, in enhancing the mixing of fluids~\cite{PhysRevLett.106.194502,Soltanian2017}, while fabricating structured soft materials~\cite{Marthelot2018} and in the control of dendritic growth morphologies in rechargeable batteries~\cite{dendrite}. {The present work can provide useful insight on the transient behaviour of shear-thickening suspensions during the application of high shear rates, such as in impact behaviour~\cite{PhysRevE.97.052603}.} Our work also have useful implications in cementing processes involving the removal of drilling mud and its substitution with cement slurries~\cite{cement}.